 428 It is well known that two lines designed with same reliability level can have very different 429 availabilities should the failure modes and the extent of the failure zones be different.
-Haldar et al 430 (2007, 2009, and 2010) have used finite element models to estimate the extent of the failure zone of the study concept was further explored to determine the optimum placement of anti-cascade structure using a probabilistic methodology that also explicitly considered cost of containment structures with variable spacing intervals and the extent of the line damage and its effect on the repair rate and line availability (Haldar et al, 2018, 2020).
+Haldar et al 430 (2007, 2009, and 2010) have used finite element models to estimate the extent of the failure zone of

+431 overhead lines due to cascade failures.
+The model included multiple tower failures.
+The purpose was the study concept was further explored to determine the optimum placement of anti-cascade structure using a probabilistic methodology that also explicitly considered cost of containment structures with variable spacing intervals and the extent of the line damage and its effect on the repair rate and line availability (Haldar et al, 2018, 2020).